Aaryan200106/Tredence-Assesment/README.md

 1. Every weight `w[i][j]` in the network is paired with a learnable **gate score** `s[i][j]`.
 2. A sigmoid function maps each gate score to a value between 0 and 1: `gate = σ(s)`.
 3. The actual weight used in the forward pass is `pruned_weight = w * gate`.
-4. When `gate → 0`, the corresponding weight contributes nothing — it's effectively **pruned**.
+4. When `gate → 0`, the corresponding weight contributes nothing it's effectively **pruned**.
 5. An **L1 sparsity penalty** on all gate values is added to the training loss, which continuously pushes gates toward zero unless the classification task forces them to stay open.

-The network ends up doing a gradient-descent-powered tug-of-war: the cross-entropy loss wants to keep useful gates open, while the sparsity loss wants to close all of them.
+The network ends up doing a gradient descent powered tug-of-war: the cross entropy loss wants to keep useful gates open, while the sparsity loss wants to close all of them.
 The result is a naturally sparse network where only the most important connections survive.

 ---